-Find out your PHP Version, database permissions, connectivity tests and much more in Wordfence Diagnostics.
+Find out your PHP version, database permissions, connectivity test results, and much more in Wordfence Diagnostics.

-The Diagnostics page contains a large amount of different checks related to your Wordfence installation.
-If you are in touch with Wordfence Support, they may ask you to have a look at this page or specific parts of it.
-You can also click a button “Send report by email” and email yourself, or a support representative, a full diagnostics report.
+The “Tools” > “Diagnostics” page contains a large number of checks related to your Wordfence installation.
+If you have spoken to Wordfence Support, they may ask you to have a look at this page or specific parts of it.
+You can click the “Send report by email” button and email yourself or a support representative a full diagnostics report.
 You can also click the “Export” button to export the diagnostic data as a plain text file.

 Click to view your system’s configuration in a new window

-This link will show you the output of phpinfo().
-If this page is blank, it likely means your web host has disabled the use of phpinfo().
+This link will show you the output of the “phpinfo” PHP function.
+If this page is blank, it likely means your web host has disabled the use of the “phpinfo” PHP function.
 You will then need to contact your web host to find out how PHP is configured on your site.

 Test your WordPress host’s available memory

-This test will create a data structure that uses memory up to the limit set in “How much memory should Wordfence request when scanning” on the “Scan” > “Scan Options and Scheduling” page.
+This test will create a data structure that uses memory up to the limit set in the option “How much memory should Wordfence request when scanning” on the “Scan” > “Scan Options and Scheduling” page.
 The test will show if your web server allows you to allocate at least that much memory.
-If this test fails you should contact your hosting provider and ask them to allocate more memory to your WordPress server.
-Wordfence generally uses little memory during regular visits, but it requires more during scans, especially if your site has a lot of files, content, users, or other data.
+If this test fails then you should contact your hosting provider and ask them to allocate more memory to your hosting account.
+Wordfence generally uses a small amount of memory during regular visits, but it requires more during scans, especially if your site has a lot of files, content, users, or other data.

-This test may not work on all hosts, especially if they limit memory in a different way, aside from PHP’s normal “memory_limit” option.
-Additionally, if the test shows your home page rather than the test results, this could be a sign of other limitations on the server, or a conflict with a theme or another plugin.
+This test may not work on all hosts, especially if they limit memory in a different way, aside from the PHP “memory_limit” function.
+Additionally, if the test shows your home page rather than the test results, this could be a sign of other limitations on the server or a conflict with a theme or another plugin.

 Send a test email from this WordPress server to an email address

-This is a way to test if email from your WordPress system is working.
+This is a way to test if email from your WordPress site is working.
 Enter your own email address and hit the send button.
-If you don’t receive an email (and remember to check your spam folder) then log a support ticket with your hosting provider to investigate why your WordPress server is unable to successfully send email.
+If you do not receive an email (remember to check your spam folder) then log a support ticket with your hosting provider to investigate why your WordPress site is unable to successfully send a test email.